 If you’re having sex with anyone for the first time it’s always wise to use a condom.
-At Christmas you never know what “one drink” could lead to so make sure you take a condom on your night out or at least pick one up before you go home.
-Condoms reduce the risk of contracting STIs such as chlamydia and gonorrhoea by as much as 98%, so you might want to think twice before having a one night stand without one.
-If you don’t use protection you’re a risk of catching any sexually transmitted infection – all of which have the ability to ruin Christmas.
+One-night stands commonly occur when there’s alcohol involved; you never know what “one drink” could lead to so make sure you take a condom on your night out or at least pick one up before you go home.
+Condoms reduce the risk of contracting STIs such as chlamydia and gonorrhoea by as much as 98%, so you might want to think twice before having a one-night stand without one.
+If you don’t use protection you’re a risk of catching any sexually transmitted infection – all of which have the ability to ruin your experience.

 Look out for the symptoms

-If you’ve had sex on the Christmas Party and you didn’t wear a condom, you’re at risk.
-Symptoms may be the first sign of infection, but of course, the symptoms of STIs vary and every person is different.
+If you’ve had a one-night stand and you didn’t wear a condom, you’re at risk.
+Symptoms may be the first sign of infection, but of course, the symptoms of STIs vary; everyone is different.
 In fact, many STIs often show no symptoms at all.
-Some general signs that you should get tested include: –
+Some general signs that you should get tested include:

 - Discharge from the penis, vagina or anus